13 Amazing Things To Do In Zermatt, Switzerland (That Aren’t Skiing)

 One of the top things to do in Zermatt all year round

-If you’re wondering what to do in Zermatt you really must include riding the cable car to the top, whether you’re skiing or not.
+If you’re wondering what to do in Zermatt, you really must include riding the cable car to the top, whether you’re skiing or not.
 The Matterhorn Glacier Paradise can be reached from the town in around 40 minutes, including changes.
-Sitting at 3’883 metres high it is Europe’s highest mountain station.
-Onces you reach the top you can hop in the lift to the viewing platform where you’ll be greeted with 360º panoramic views.
+Sitting at 3’883 metres high, it is Europe’s highest mountain station.
+Once you reach the top, you can hop in the lift to the viewing platform, where you’ll be greeted with 360º panoramic views.

-The cable car costs around £90 return or you can get a day pass for the slopes for £100 (prices vary depending on the season so be sure to check this before visiting).
+The cable car costs around £90 return, or you can get a day pass for the slopes for £100 (prices vary depending on the season, so be sure to check this before visiting).
+You can buy your Matterhorn Glacier Paradise cable car ticket in advance here.

 8. Enjoy the 5 Lakes Walk – One of the top things to do in Zermatt in the summer